mlanglois83/spfx-base-data-services/readme.md

 - Cache management: all service can store data in cache using an age in minutes.
 - Online/Offline management for Progressive Web Apps: calls to service automatically switch to local storage in case the app is offline.
 All features are available.
 - Version conflicts check (version management must be activated on list).
 In case the destination item is newer, an error is thrown and the destination item is returned.
 - Automatic data synchronization.
 All actions made by services offline are stored in a transactions table.
-A synchronization process runs api calls for all transactions and garantees data consistency between SharePoint and local database.
+A synchronization process runs api calls for all transactions and guarantees data consistency between SharePoint and local database.

 ## Installation